Junior fellows

 Larisa munteanu

-At the same time, as a PhD researcher at Erasmus University Rotterdam, she is looking into the sufficiency and adequacy of the EU and UK GDPR in terms of allowing data controllers to reject data protection requests submitted upon committing identity theft or as part of a malware attack.
-An important highlight of this project will be how the less “popular” legal provisions of the GDPR apply in practical, yet threatening cases affecting businesses and subsequently, how the post-Brexit effect influences this whole context.
+At the same time, as a PhD researcher at Erasmus University Rotterdam, she is looking into how data controllers can reject data protection requests stemming from the EU and UK GDPR, in particular the ones submitted upon committing identity theft or as part of a malware attack.
+An important highlight of this project will be how Article 12 (5) of the GDPR applies in practical, yet threatening cases affecting businesses and subsequently, how the post-Brexit effect influences this whole context.

 linfeng xie